tambapps/groovy-shell-user-manual/dependency-management/grapedex/index.md

 ```

 ### Resolve Maven dependency
-Resolving a Maven will just fetch the dependency (and its transitive), and return them.
+Resolving a Maven will just fetch the dependency (and its transitive), and return them, but it won't
+add them to your classpath.

 ```groovy